 After that, go ahead write an email that knocks your readers’ socks off. 😎

-If you’re interested in learning why you should be using GIFs in your emails, please have a look at our blog post on the benefits of using GIFs in emails.
+If you are eager to learn why you should be using GIFs in your emails.
+Please look at our blog post on the benefits of using GIFs in emails.